Mo0rBy/SRE_intro_to_IAC_and_Ansible/README.md

       tags: ['never', 'create_ec2']
 ```

 In this script, we define a number of variables such as the AMI ID, security group ID and subnet ID *(and a few more)*.
+Make sure to substitute the actual ID's into the script.
 These variables are then used throughout the script.